SteelColossus/Train-Route-Finder-Coursework/README.md

+# Train Route Finder Coursework
-This is the README file for the Train Route Finder.
+This is my coursework for the Object Oriented Programming module.

-To launch the program:
+##Launching the program

 1. Unzip the provided folder to a location of your choice.
 2. Make sure that you have the latest version of Java installed.
 It can be downloaded from here: https://java.com/en/download/